thebestcellar@gmail.com

 performed by Jonathan Goodwin.
 The

-are a million to one.
-And yet, mankind
+Mars were a million to one.
+And yet,

 ‘A Christmas Carol’